austin-liujinjian/austin-liujinjian.github.io/_pages/about.md

 My research interests include:

-***Optimization, Signal Processing, Wireless Communications, Statistical Analysis, Deep Learning and other AI related areas.***
+***Optimization, Signal Processing, Wireless Communications, Network, Deep Learning and other AI related areas.***

 And I am always inspired to explore and learn more about other new areas！